dcernst/dcernst.github.io/teaching/mat320f23/homework.md

 - **Daily Homework 28:** Complete 8.54, 8.55, 8.57-8.60 in *Chapter 8: Functions* and digest the surrounding text along the way.
 (Due Wednesday, November 29)
 - **Daily Homework 29:** Complete 8.61-8.63, 8.64 or 8.65, and 8.68, 8.69 in *Chapter 8: Functions* and digest the surrounding text along the way.
 (Due Friday, December 1)
 - **Daily Homework 30:** Complete 8.71-8.75 in *Chapter 8: Functions* and digest the surrounding text along the way.
 (Due Monday, December 4)
+- **Daily Homework 31:** Complete 8.76-8.79 in *Chapter 8: Functions* and digest the surrounding text along the way.
+(Due Wednesday, December 6)

 ## Weekly Homework ##
 For most of the assignments below, you will be required to submit 2-3 formally written proofs.
 You are required to type your submission using LaTeX (see below).